MediBoss/WageR/README.md

 # Behind-the-scenes goals of this App :

 * Getting more familiar with xcode 9
-* Mastering iOS fundamental Autolayout concepts : Stackviews and Constranis
+* Mastering iOS fundamental Autolayout concepts : Stackviews and Constrains
 * Integretting iOS M-V-C Architecture
-* Getting more comfortable with Swift (espacially class and optionals)
+* Getting more comfortable with Swift (espacially structs and optionals)